temitayocharles/stack-to-k8s/docs/20-labs/KUBERNETES-LABS.md

 **Pro tip**: Don't skip these.
 They cement your skills 10x better than normal labs.

-> Tip: After you complete each lab’s main steps, look for its Challenge track section near the end of the page.
-It’s the fastest way to reinforce learning.
+> Tip: After you complete each lab's main steps, look for its Challenge track section near the end of the page.
+It's the fastest way to reinforce learning.
+>
+> **Completed a challenge?** Share your solution! → [Challenge Solutions Showcase](./CHALLENGE-SOLUTIONS-SHOWCASE.md)

 ---